numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 The average runtime, |aRT|, is taken over different instances of the same function, dimension, and target precision, as these instances are interpreted as repetitions.
 Taking the average is meaningful only if each instance obeys a similar distribution without heavy tail.
 If one instance is considerably harder than the others, the average is dominated by this instance.
-For this reason we do not average runtimes from different functions or different target precisions, which however could be done if the logarithm is taken first.
+For this reason we do not average runtimes from different functions or different target precisions, which however could be done if the logarithm is taken first (geometric average).
 Plotting the |aRT| divided by dimension against dimension in a log-log plot is the recommended way to investigate the scaling behavior of an algorithm.

 .. _sec:ECDF: